 Goals are important but don't confuse mean goals with end goals.
 A mean goal is something that society believes we should have to be happy I.e kids, a partner, a large home, a good job.
 An end goal is something that makes you feel happy, fulfilled, and satisfied, it could be the freedom to travel whenever you want, seeing your novel printed, watching your kids discover their passion.
 Extraordinary people don't look to the outside world to find the motivation to follow their dreams and reach their goals, they depend on themselves and nothing and no one can stop them on their quest for greatness.

-The Code of the Extraordinary Mind Chapters
+What are the chapters in The Code of the Extraordinary Mind?

 Chapter One - Transcend the Culturescape